SpectroSERVER Performance Administration

 Performance Data Analysis

-Often, the information in Performance View identifies the source of a performance problem.
+In many cases, the information in Performance View identifies the source of a performance problem.
 For instance, the CPU tab lists the 10 processes that are currently using the highest percentages of CPU time.
 However, exactly what constitutes a problem or bottleneck depends on the specific configuration of your

-CA Spectrumsystem and your network management priorities.
+CA Spectrumsystem as well as your network management priorities.